inkfarer/ipl-overlay-controls/README.md

 - `build` - Creates a production build of the bundle.
 - `clean` - Deletes generated build files and npm cache.
 - `cleanbuild` - Deletes generated files and runs a production build.
+- `devbuild` - Creates a development build of the bundle
 - `start` - Starts NodeCG.
 - `watch` - Runs a development build when code changes are detected.
 - `schema-types` - Generates TS type definitions for replicant schemas (Defined in the `/schemas` directory)
 - `lint` - Runs ESLint to check for code issues.

-To create a development build without listening for code changes, run the `webpack` command in the project root.

 This repository uses GitHub actions to automatically verify with ESLint and create builds from the master branch.
 New releases should be created off the `build` branch, which contains the built files.